Kometa-Team/Kometa/docs/kometa/install/local.md

 This article will walk you through getting Kometa set up and running.
 It will cover:

 1. Retrieving the Kometa code
 2. Installing requirements
 3. Setting up the initial config file
+4. Creating some sample collections using the defaults
-4. Setting up a collection file and creating a couple sample collections.
+5. Setting up a collection file and creating a sample collection.
+6. Adding some default overlays.

 The specific steps you will be taking:

 1. Verify that Python 3.8 or better is installed and install it if not
 2. Verify that the Git tools are installed and install them if not
 3. Use `git` to retrieve the code
 4. Install requirements [extra bits of code required for Kometa]
 5. Gather two things that the script requires:
-    1. TMDb API Key
+   - TMDb API Key
-    2. Plex URL and Token
+   - Plex URL and Token

 6. Then, iteratively:
-    1. use `python` to run the script
+   - use `python` to run the script
-    2. use a text editor to modify a couple of text files until you have a working config file and a single working collection file.
+   - use a text editor to modify a couple of text files until you have a working config file and a single working collection file.

 Note that running a Python script is inherently a pretty technical process.
 If you are unable or unwilling to learn the rudiments of using tools like python and git, you should probably strongly consider running Kometa in [Docker](docker.md).
 That will eliminate the Python and git installs from this process and make it as simple as it can be.